danniss10/OBD_Pi_AR/README.md

 -   Now the Bluetooth serial connection should be running.

 1. On the laptop, open a new terminal window, and run the following commands to remotely access Raspberry Pi shell:

     \# ssh &lt;username&gt;@&lt;inet addr&gt;

 2. Turn on the car.

-3. Run the thingxpi.py code to transmit data to ThingWorx, with
-    arguments: thing name, URL, app key.
+3. Run the thingxpi.py code to transmit data to ThingWorx, with arguments: thing name, URL, app key.

     \# cd OBD\_Pi\_AR

-    \# sudo python thingxpi.py &lt;thing name&gt; &lt;url&gt; &lt;app
+    \# sudo python thingxpi.py &lt;thing name&gt; &lt;url&gt; &lt;app key&gt;
-    key&gt;

 -   This should print live OBDII data in the terminal window, as well as a response code 200 indicating successful connection to ThingWorx.

 1. Under the same Vuforia Experience Server as the ThingWorx server, create a new experience.

     a.
 Add a ThingMark to the canvas and associate it with the code assigned to the intended ThingMark.

     b.
 Click the ‘Add +’ button under data and search the name of the thing created in ThingWorx.
 After selecting the thing, search for “GetPropertyValues” in Filter Services search bar, and click the ‘+’ button.

     c.
 Under the 3D view add 5 3D Sensor widgets, and for each widget:

-        i.
-Under Data, select the ‘Current Selected Item’ dropdown menu, and drag each of the properties over to the circle next to the Text field under Properties.
+        -   Under Data, select the ‘Current Selected Item’ dropdown menu, and drag each of the properties over to the circle next to the Text field under Properties.

     d.
 Under Data, select the Configuration dropdown menu, and check the boxes next to ‘Invoke On Startup,’ ‘Auto-select first row,’ and ‘Auto-Refresh.’

-        i.
-Set the Auto-Refresh rate at ‘1’ for updates every second.
+        -   Set the Auto-Refresh rate at ‘1’ for updates every second.

 2. Publish the experience.